Installing MVS 3.8

 Once you press Enter, what you typed will disappear from the screen, and, since this was a password request, what you typed will be suppressed not only from this tn3270 display, but from the hardcopy log as well.
 You need to reply to the second message with 13,sysprog and job MVS02 will end.

-There are a lot of steps in the batch job MVS02 - 24 steps for each User ID added, although the job takes less than a minute to execute.
+There are a lot of steps in the batch job MVS02 - 24 steps for each User ID added - although the job takes only 0.36 minute to execute.
 The expected return codes are:

 For each User ID there are four datasets created: